fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 The application exists only to demonstrate some basic concepts of the course, and is, by no means, an example of <i>how</i> a modern web application should be made.
 On the contrary, it demonstrates some old techniques of web development, which could even be considered <i>bad practices</i> nowadays.

-Code will conform to contemporary best practices from [part 1](/en/part1) onwards.
+Code will confirm to contemporary best practices from [part 1](/en/part1) onwards.

 Open the [example application](https://studies.cs.helsinki.fi/exampleapp) in your browser.
 Sometimes this takes a while.